-An evaluation of the Housing for Health Program found that those who received the Housing for Health intervention had a significantly reduced rate of hospital separations for infectious diseases—40% less than the hospitalisation rate for the rest of the rural New South Wales Aboriginal population without the Housing for Health interventions (NSW Department of Health 2010, 2019).
+An evaluation of the Housing for Health Program found that those who received the Housing for Health intervention had a significantly reduced rate of hospitalisations for infectious diseases—40% less than the hospitalisation rate for the rest of the rural New South Wales Aboriginal population without the Housing for Health interventions (NSW Department of Health 2010, 2019).

 Bailie and colleagues (Bailie et al. 2011) supported existing Australian and international literature in their claim that housing programs that are focused on improving the functional state of the infrastructure have a limited effect on housing-related health risks, such as domestic hygiene, at the community level.
 For example, levels of overcrowding may remain high despite improvements to physical infrastructure, enabling poor domestic hygiene to persist.
 The authors propose hygiene promotion programs as important complementary initiatives to infrastructure improvement projects.

+Another key mechanism for working with Indigenous organisations and community is the Housing Policy Partnership (HPP).
+This is an agreement between the Australian, state and territory governments, the Coalition of Peaks (CoP) and independent Aboriginal and Torres Strait Islander representatives, including NATSIHA to develop joined up approaches to Indigenous housing policy.
 Home ownership, particularly when in established housing markets, can lead to greater economic opportunities and create wealth for Indigenous Australians.
 However, there are also unique challenges in purchasing a home on Indigenous land, which all jurisdictions have a role in addressing (Select Council on Housing and Homelessness 2013).

 A number of programs in Australia have been implementing a ‘Housing First’ approach that prioritises safe and permanent housing as a foundation for assisting an individual’s other health and social needs.
 This contrasts with the alternative approach that assists people to be ‘housing ready’ by addressing those other needs first.
 An international study of homeless people with disabilities found that ‘Housing First’ programs are more effective than programs that require clients to be ‘housing ready’ in terms of improved housing stability, reduced homelessness, health benefits and reduced health service use (Peng et al. 2020).